ayda-O/ayda-O/README.md

 ## Hello! 👋 I'm Ayda, here's a few things about me..

-I'm an Applied Mathematics graduate with interests in data analysis, programming, and problem-solving.
+I'm an applied math graduate with interests in data analysis, programming, and problem-solving.

 ⚡ Fun fact: I like goats and donkeys

 🌱 I’m currently learning C++

 ### Skills